 Ecommerce has significantly grown over the past decade and is subject to grow even more.
 A study shows that by 2024, 95% of all purchases will be done online.

-This shows how increasingly and effectively shoppers have given their trust to the online stores. eCommerce business owners are finding ways to increase online sales and beat the competition.
+This shows how increasingly and effectively shoppers have given their trust to online stores.
+However, consumer behavior has changed aggressively over time. eCommerce business owners are finding ways to increase online sales and beat the competition.

 However, the dynamic changes in the demand for the products and trends make it harder for online stores to pin their aim.
 What’s trending today can easily be declared outdated tomorrow.
 This is happening as innovative ideas, better technologies, and increasing competition are all trying to replace what’s available with something new.